SidGoyal2014/git-invoice.com/README.md

 ## Contribute

 We're happy to accept contributions.
-Below is the important information like build process, NextJS docs to help you to contribute.
+Below is the important information like build process, NextJS docs to help you contribute.

 ### Getting Started